wp-plugins/trackable-social-share-icons/readme.txt

 == Changelog ==

+= 1.1 =
+* Added Google +1 buttons with ability to either have baloon, inline, or no annotations
+* Added ability to change Show Support text and link color

 = 1.0 =
 * Added ability to hide buttons on Home Page
 * Added ability to hide buttons on Category/Archive Pages